Nonsteroidal anti-inflammatory drugs (NSAIDs) are helpful for reducing pain and inflammation but, like any medication, they may cause side effects.

 - Learn more about the medications you are taking.
 Before taking any NSAID, it is important to:

 - Make sure you know what you are taking

 - Understand how you are supposed to take it

 - Know the possible side effects

-- Potential side effects should not stop you from taking NSAIDs to reduce pain in order to help improve your daily life
+- Fear of potential side effects should not stop you from taking NSAIDs to reduce your pain and help improve your daily life

 - Not treating your pain can be just as serious as the side effects from an NSAID

 - Take charge of your own health – ask your health care provider or pharmacist about potential side effects of any medication you are taking, including NSAIDs

 - Inform your health care provider if you routinely use over-the-counter NSAIDs